 One way to provide a memorable personalized customer journey is through user-specific product recommendations.
 According to Accenture, 91% of consumers are more likely to shop with brands who provide relevant offers and recommendations.

-Today, we’re digging in on how Episerver Perform helps enhance product discovery and increase cart value with smart product recommendations.
-Learn how Episerver Perform helps you achieve a 24/7 personalized buying experience across all channels.
+Today, we’re digging in on how Episerver Product Recommendations helps enhance product discovery and increase cart value with smart product recommendations.
+Learn how Episerver Product Recommendations helps you achieve a 24/7 personalized buying experience across all channels.

 One of the biggest frustrations web users face is waiting for a page to load (ain’t nobody got time for that!).
 With so many alternative sites available at their fingertips, online shoppers don’t have the patience to suffer slow websites.
 Today’s digital world moves fast, and your website should too.